churchmanlab/genewalk/README.md

 ### Stages of GeneWalk algorithm
 Given a list of genes, GeneWalk runs three stages of analysis:
 1. Assembling a GeneWalk network and learning node vector representations by running DeepWalk on this network, for a specified number of repeats.
+Typical run time: a few hours.
-2. Learning random node vector representations by running DeepWalk on a set of randomly scrambled versions of the GeneWalk network, for a specified number of repeats.
+2. Learning random node vector representations by running DeepWalk on a set of randomized versions of the GeneWalk network, for a specified number of repeats.
+Typical run time: a few hours.
 3. Calculating statistics of similarities between genes and GO terms, and outputting  the GeneWalk results in a table.
+Typical run time: a few minutes.

 GeneWalk can either be run once to complete all these stages, or called separately for each stage.
+Recommended memory availability: 16Gb or 32Gb RAM.
+Recommended number of processors (argument: nproc) for shorter run time: 4.